spidey-169/testnets/celestia_network/Celestia/Migration_Validator_to_new_server.md

 These steps saving my validator node right after genesis.
 Feel free to follow these or contact me if you need any help in the future.

+I would like to thank [Vince](https://github.com/kw1knode) for guiding me through these steps.